Walks & Hikes on Taveuni

 Note that you can walk many of these hikes yourself, otherwise, selected resorts on Taveuni also offer guided versions of these walks.
 Be sure to have good walking shoes and insect repellent for these jungle hikes on Taveuni!

 For more ways to experience Taveuni, see our The Complete Guide to Taveuni.

 1. Bouma Falls (Tavoro Falls)

-One of the top short walks on Taveuni, the Tavoro Falls walk, commonly known as the Bouma Falls walk, is a 10 to 30-minute walk.
+One of the top short walks on Taveuni, the Tavoro Falls walk, commonly known as the Bouma Falls walk, is a 10 to 1h10mins one-way walk depending on how far you decide go.
 The walk starts from the Tavoro Visitor Centre in Korovou village (also known as Bouma Village) and costs approximately FJ$20 to walk the trail.
-While the first 10 minutes of the walk is easy-going, the next 20 minutes to the second and third waterfalls are a little more demanding.
+While the first 10 minutes to the first waterfall is easy-going, the next 40 minutes to 1h10mins to the second and third waterfalls are a little more demanding.

 Location: Bouma Village, Bouma National Heritage Park on the east coast road (on the bus route – just ask the driver).